The essence of the Grange as an organization is citizen involvement. The Grange provides

 that we sponsor.

-These groups use our hall without charge for regular meetings, ceremonies, fund-raiser
+These groups use our hall without charge for regular meetings, ceremonies, community service events, fund-raiser

 breakfasts, etc: